beringnpz/roms-bering-sea/_posts/2021-01-06-B10K-dataset-docs.md

   - documentation
 ---

-Numerous Bering 10K ROMS model simulations have been run to date, including hindcasts of the past few decades, long-term forecasts under CMIP5 and CMIP6 emissions scenarios, and seasonal retropective forecasts.
+Numerous Bering 10K ROMS model simulations have been run to date, including hindcasts of the past few decades, long-term forecasts under CMIP5 and CMIP6 emissions scenarios, and seasonal retrospective forecasts.
 Data and metadata related to these simulations are held in a number of locations.
 This page serves as a centralized hub for this data and metadata.

 ## The model